Our History

 Late 1800s-Early 1900s

-Mabel spends her childhood at the Norman family home, Belair Cottage in Newport, before leaving first to attend high school in New York City and later to study art at the School of the Museum of Fine Arts in Boston.
+Mabel spends her childhood at the Norman family home, Belair Cottage in Newport, before leaving to attend high school in New York City and later to study art at the School of the Museum of Fine Arts in Boston.

 1878